Making the Cut

-The cuts we offer from this section include the rump roast, stew meat, and ground beef.
+The cuts we offer from this section include the rump roast and ground beef.

 The Loin is in front of The Round, behind The Rib.
 It comprises about 17% of the yield from one beef.
 It includes the subsections Short Loin, Sirloin, Tenderloin, Top and Bottom Sirloins.